Omnibus-Type/Rosario/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

 **31 October (Omnibus-Type) 2018 Rosario v1.005**
-- New weights light, light italic, semibold and semibold italic
+- New weights: light, light italic, semibold and semibold italic
 - Updated to GF Latin Plus set
 - Supports 219 Latin languages used in 212 countries